-T Children in Year 6 who have permission to walk or cycle on their own will be led straight out of school instead of making their way to the playground.
+Children in Year 6 who have permission to walk or cycle on their own will be led straight out of school instead of making their way to the playground.

 Year 5 pupils will be dismissed from the classroom to their parents at 2:45pm who will be waiting outside the classroom next to the carpark.
 Children in Year 5 who have permission to walk or cycle on their own will be released from the classroom door.

 Children in EYFS will be collected by one member of their household from their classroom.
 The adult collecting them will be asked to follow the school one way system round to the classroom, collect their child and then leave via the playground and the double gates, along the pedestrian path.
 The adult collecting must be wearing a face covering when entering the school site.
 Staggered Pick up times: EYFS, Key stage 1 and Year 5 - 2.45 pm Key stage 2 - 3.00 pm Signage, communication and instructions will make clear to parents one way systems, entrances/exits and where they should wait.
 The Head of School will oversee the staggered pick up at the end of each day initially, until systems have been established.
-This can then be delegated to another member of the team. les cross contaminating at c time and lunch time.
+This can then be delegated to another member of the team.
+Bubbles cross contaminating at break time and lunch time.
 Handwashing and break times schedule has been created so that breaks are staggered and there are no clashes with handwashing.
-Each Bubble will have allocated areas on the field and playground in the event of more than one Bubble being outside Field to be marked by Wendy to demarcate section 1 and section2.
+Each Bubble will have allocated areas on the field and playground in the event of more than one Bubble being outside at any one time e.g. PE being taught, teacher shortage etc. KS1 Lunchtime 30 minutes in class and 20 minutes outdoors KS2 Lunchtime 25 minutes in class and 20 minutes outdoors (see timetable above) Field to be marked by Wendy to demarcate section 1 and section2.
 Cones to be placed on playground by LDLB.
+Teachers to accompany children to their allocated playtime sections on first day back.
+Completed - 01/09/2020 Teachers to brief children on acceptable non-contact games that they may play at break and lunch times.
+Timetable breaks, allowing for at least 2 bubbles to be outside at the same time but in different allocated zones to allow for adequate supervision while staff, one at a time, visit the toilet.
+Completed - 01/09/2020